 Sale Of Lair

-A “lair” is another term for a burial plot and so, the sale of a lair refers to purchasing a plot where someone can be buried.
-A burial cannot take place without a designated lair.
+A “lair” is another term for a burial plot, so the sale of a lair refers to purchasing a plot where someone can be buried.
+A burial cannot take place without the permission from the proprietor of that said lair.

 Fees For Sale Of Lair (Inclusive of Headstone Foundation)